 - Had a built-in limitation—like CDs, the format reduced musical information from a lifelike 24 bits down to a compromised 16 bits using first-generation compression technology that hadn’t been completely shaken out.

 - Was dependent upon funky tape formulations which turned out to be nowhere near as long-lasting as supposedly inferior cassette tape.
-The media just wasn't around long enough for any significant technological advances to take place; degradation over time was a distinct possibility.
+The media just wasn't produced long enough for any significant technological advances to take place; degradation over time was a distinct possibility.

 - Would virtually disappear from the face of the earth; few engineers had any need to own, much less maintain, finicky DAT machines over the coming decades.